j9t/little-books/manuscript/html-css-frameworks.md

 ### Lack of Accuracy

 An assumption we’ve made thus far is that what our frameworks do is accurate—that is, that they match the underlying needs and designs.
-That latter part can be a potential source of error if the frameworks we coded or found ourselves using don't match the specs our designer friends sent us (if we’re not the designers ourselves).
+That latter part can be a potential source of error if the frameworks we coded or found ourselves using don’t match the specs our designer friends sent us (if we’re not the designers ourselves).
 This can lead to all kinds of issues: from not being able to accommodate the original plan (no use for our external framework) to needing structural changes (ouch) to asking the designer folks to rationalize and Photoshop the differences away instead of fixing the framework.
 We need to watch out for design and style guide divergence.

 ### Lack of Guts